-- Finally, the period following the conquests of Alexander the Great (336-323 BC) is known as the Hellenistic Period.
+• The period following the conquests of Alexander the Great (336-323 BC) is known as the Hellenistic Period.
 The sculpture includes portraits, nude female figures and figures showing the extremes of emotion.

-It is sometimes seen as overwrought and therefore indicating the decline of Greek civilisation. - Alexander the Great (356-323 BC) created one of the largest empires of the ancient world by the age of thirty, stretching from Greece to north-western India.
+• Lysippus (4th century BC), the official sculptor to Alexander the Great (356-323 BC).
+Alexander created one of the largest empires of the ancient world by the age of thirty, stretching from Greece to north-western India.
 He was undefeated in battle and is widely considered one of history's most successful military commanders.
-This portrait bust is assumed to be one of the few accurate representations as Lysippus (4th century BC) was his official sculptor.